 The rest is a miserable mess of perfection; an upwardly mobile lifestyle that built a career and supported a family.

 The old normal.

-In 2018, he spoke with several young men and women at the Burning Man event in Nevada’s Black Rock Desert.
-Many of them felt trapped in their life choices and passionless careers.
-They sought his throwback-style sage advice from his 60 years of curiosity-minded questioning and seeking answers.
+In 2018, Thomas spoke to several young men and women at the Burning Man event in Nevada’s Black Rock Desert.
+Many already felt trapped in aimless careers and struggled to keep pace with rising rent, transportation, and food expenses.